Schöni Wienachte und ä Guäts Neus Jaar: Swiss Holiday Season

 Schweizer Weihnachten

-The winter holiday season in Switzerland is in my memory as one of the most picturesque holiday seasons I have ever experienced.
+The winter holiday season in Switzerland is in my memory as

 Christmas store in Basel, Switzlerland